 SPACE CONCORDIA

-To help fund the design and manufacturing of our space-bound design projects and support the launch of innovative public engagement initiatives.
-Your contribution will be invaluable to help Space Concordia reach for the stars, while promoting Space and STEM-based education through practical learning.
+Help fund the design and manufacture of our space-bound projects and support the launch of innovative public engagement initiatives.

 Who we are